Chris Fink, Department Chair

 Professor McCown teaches literary studies, American studies, and world drama.
 She has published in The Eugene O'Neill Review, on the arts in America 1900-1909 in American Decades (a research encyclopedia), and on pre-depression-era American drama.
 She is editor of a collection of essays entitled Searching for the Magic Door: Eugene O’Neill, Domesticity and Dispossession, forthcoming from McFarland Press.
 Her specific interests are in twentieth-century American literature and post-colonial theatre and drama.
 Professor McCown is also chair of the American studies program at Beloit.

-Professor Vadnais teaches courses in Shakespeare, Renaissance literature, and creative writing with interdisciplinary interests in performance, experimental narrative, and gender.
-His disseration concerning early modern performance practices and the printed texts of William Shakespeare was a finalist for the J. Leeds Barroll dissertation prize awarded by the Shakespeare Association of America.
+Professor Vadnais teaches courses in Shakespeare, Renaissance literature, and creative writing Matthew Vadnais with interdisciplinary interests in performance, experimental narrative, and gender.
+His dissertation concerning early modern performance practices and the printed texts of William Shakespeare was a finalist for the J. Leeds Barroll dissertation prize awarded by the Shakespeare Association of America.
 He co-edited a critical edition of Thomas Heywood's Fayre Maide of the Exchange (the Ohio State University, forthcoming 2013) and is the author of All I Can Truly Deliver (Del Sol Press, 2005).
-His stories and critical essays have appeared in numerous journals and collections including FENCE, D
+His stories and critical essays have appeared in numerous journals and collections including FENCE, Diagram, and Shakespeare Embodied.
+He has worked as an actor and director for three touring Shakespeare companies.

 LISA HAINES WRIGHT | Associate Professor of English | B.A., Ohio State University; Ph.D., Indiana University | email | WAC 106 | office: 363-2448